bitwizeshift/experimental-rust-os/docs/introduction.md

 # Introduction

 **No Name OS** is an exploratory and hobby OS project written in [Rust] which aims to rethink the way Operating Systems work from its foundations.

-There are several important goals that this intends to explore:
+## Planned Features

+**Note:** This is largely a wish-list of what will be implemented, and is not necessarily implemented yet.

 * **Enhanced cryptographic-security**
   * **[Secure Boot]** from the Bootloader into the kernel.